SCIENCE AT ORLEANS PRIMARY SCHOOL

 KS1 and KS2

 In both Key Stage 1 (KS1) and Key Stage 2 (KS2), children are taught Science as a freestanding subject, covering a specific topic each term.
 Each Science topic is primarily based around one of the three core disciplines (Biology, Physics and Chemistry), with children touching on all three every year.
-The table below shows the Science topics that are currently delivered across KS1 and KS2.
+The curriculum map included below shows the Science topics that are currently delivered across the school.

 Cross-Curricular links within Science

 Each key question that the children investigate is carefully planned to include a range of cross curricular links with core subjects.
 Children are taught how their mathematical calculation and statistical skills can be used to read, analyse and draw conclusions from their results.
 There are also regular opportunities for children to improve their literacy skills through reading, writing and spelling key vocabulary.

 There are also numerous links made with other foundation subjects that are embedded across each Science topic.
 For example, in PE lessons there are opportunities for children to both learn about the importance of and emulate a healthy lifestyle.

 As a school located in the outskirts of London, we are lucky to have a range of science focused venues and opportunities for practical field work on our doorstep.
 We’re constantly looking for new and meaningful experiences that will enrich the scientific understanding and investigative skills of the children we teach.
 Previous trips have included London Zoo, The Science Museum, Marble Hill Park and Bocketts Farm and many more.
 These are regularly reported on in the Newsletter so do have a look and see what we’ve been getting up to.

 Science at Home

 Science is a subject that relates to our understanding of the processes of the world around us.
 As such, it is one of the most relevant subjects that children can engage with at home.
 At Orleans Primary we actively encourage children to continue their investigations at home, and even try some new ones.
 Below are some websites you might find useful to help your child learn Science at home